sAjibuu/WrongWay/README.md

 ## Disclaimer

 **Please note that the use of Wrongway and any actions taken with it are solely at your own risk.
 The tool is provided for educational and testing purposes only.
-The developer of Upload Bypass is not responsible for any misuse, damage, or illegal activities caused by its usage.**
+The developer of Wrongway is not responsible for any misuse, damage, or illegal activities caused by its usage.**

 ## ***Attention***